MoldyMacaroniX/moldygd.com/_src/posts/iris-gradu-end-art-contest.md

 ---
 title: Iris Gradu End Art Contest
 date: 2023-08-04
+desc: Hello everyone!
+As you may know, I'm hosting a rainbow themed mega collab called Iris Gradu.
+However, this level still needs an end screen.
+But instead of getting someone to make one for us, we thought we'd host an end screen contest!
 ---

 Hello everyone!
 As you may know, I'm hosting a rainbow themed mega collab called **Iris Gradu**.
 However, this level still needs an end screen.
 But instead of getting someone to make one for us, we thought we'd host an end screen contest!